ob1y2k/publitio_php_sdk/readme.md

 # Publitio PHP SDK

-Simple PHP SDK for Publitio API
+Simple PHP SDK for Publitio API.
+This SDK works OK with older versions of PHP (5.4+)

 ## Installation